isomerpages/ogp-hfpg2025-rental/pages/Know your tenancy contract.md

 must be supported with receipts or quotations for repairs.</p>
 </li>
 <li>
-<p>If there is a dispute regarding the deductions, both parties agree to
+<p>If there is a dispute regarding the deductions, both parties attempt to
 resolve the matter through mediation before escalating to legal action.</p>
 </li>
 <li>